 Tom has also fulfilled the criteria to be admitted as Associate of Paramedics Australasia.
 Paramedics Australasia (PA) is the national professional association representing practitioners who provide paramedic services to the community.
 Paramedic practitioners are best known for their involvement in the delivery of out of hospital emergency medical care through their work with various Ambulance Service organisations throughout Australia.
 However, paramedics work in many environments including community, industrial, military and university settings as well as on humanitarian and relief operations

-Tom Aczel AMPA is currently qualified as an Associate Member of Paramedics Australasia under the Basic Life Support Medic (BLS Medic) Technical Stream.
+Tom Aczel AMPA is currently an Associate Member of Paramedics Australasia under the Basic Life Support Medic (BLS Medic) Technical Stream.

 Other Vocational Titles